ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

     - SSH key

-    - Operating system name (Linux/Windows and their respective versions)
+    - Operating system name (Linux or Windows and their respective versions)

     - Security groups